 How can human society exploit its major technological constraint?

 Best Practice: Local Tools for Global Transcendence

 In practical terms, constituent-legislator communication, or the lack of it, is an issue that can create situations akin to the virtual representation scenario that brought about revolutionary acrimony two centuries ago between the British Empire and its American colonies.
-It´s also a matter of correcting the situation of representation without constituent-legislator communication in the Global South, and of some but not enough constituent-legislator communication in developed countries.
+It´s also a matter of correcting the situation of representation without constituent-legislator communication in the Global South, and of some but not enough -and not systematic enough, communication between constituents and their legislators in developed countries.